 Hampton University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The online aviation program is fully accredited by the Aviation Accreditation Board International (AABI).

 Located in Boca Raton, Florida, EU offers an online bachelor’s in aviation science.
 Full–time students complete the degree in about three and a half years.
 Students in the BS in aviation and aerospace program gain analytical skills and knowledge of aviation operations, regulations, laws, and principles.

 Students customize the 123–credit program to fit their academic and career goals.
 The curriculum requires 30 general education credits in areas like English composition, fundamentals of nutrition, and natural science.
 Students complete 12 credits of lower–division courses that cover topics in aviation history, aviation law and regulations, and aeronautics.

 The program requires 42 upper–division credits in areas such as airline management, corporate aviation operations, and labor relations.
 Students can choose to complete 21 credits of interdisciplinary studies or to earn 21 credits in specialized courses, such as air cargo, federal regulations, and international business.
 Online learners also have the option to pursue one of six 18–credit concentrations: aviation safety, flight operations, management, aviation maintenance management, aviation operations management, and safety.

 Students can complete the program entirely online or in a hybrid format.
 EU awards credit for prior aviation experience, military training, and FAA certifications.

-Everglades University is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Everglades University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).